Kowal Sentry Integration for Magento 2

 Recommendation:

-- enable only if it truly helps your analysis.
+- enable only when this data actually helps with analysis.

 Attach Order Context